api2cart/ruby-sdk/docs/CustomerApi.md

 api_instance = OpenapiClient::CustomerApi.new
 opts = {
-  disable_cache: false, # Boolean | Disable cache for current request
-  page_cursor: 'page_cursor_example', # String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
   start: 0, # Integer | This parameter sets the number from which you want to get entities
   count: 20, # Integer | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250
+  page_cursor: 'page_cursor_example', # String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
+  group_ids: '1,2,3', # String | Groups that will be assigned to a customer
   store_id: '1', # String | Store Id
   lang_id: '3', # String | Language id
-  group_ids: '1,2,3', # String | Groups that will be assigned to a customer
+  response_fields: '{return_code,return_message,pagination,result}', # String | Set this parameter in order to choose which entity fields you want to retrieve
   params: 'id,model,price,images', # String | Set this parameter in order to choose which entity fields you want to retrieve
   exclude: 'false', # String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  response_fields: '{return_code,return_message,pagination,result}' # String | Set this parameter in order to choose which entity fields you want to retrieve
-}
+  disable_cache: false # Boolean | Disable cache for current request }

 begin